-Now that we’ve officially transitioned into fall, it’s time to get into the spirit of the season.
-From film festivals to apple picking excursions, here are some ideas to put you in an autumnal frame of mind.
+With school back in session and fall upon us, it’s time to get into the spirit of the sweater season.
+From film festivals to apple-picking excursions, here are some ideas to put you in an autumnal frame of mind.

-In California, the Napa Valley Film Festival, Nov.
-7–Nov.
-11, features a range of programs at venues throughout wine country.
-If the films aren’t enough to entertain, check out one of the filmmaker panels or various tribute nights, including events honoring Geena Davis, Laurence Fishburne, and Billy Bob Thornton.
+The Napa Valley Film Festival, Nov.
+13–17, features a range of programs at venues throughout California wine country.
+If the films aren’t enough to entertain, check out one of the filmmaker panels or various tribute nights.
+Last year's events honored Geena Davis, Laurence Fishburne, and Billy Bob Thornton.
 It wouldn’t be a Napa Valley event without an opportunity to taste local wine.
 Over the weekend, Festival Intermissions offer a chance for passholders to sip between screenings.

 Fall for a Getaway